Security Best Practices

 - Connection to the Brightspace environment is via TLS cryptographic protocols with RSA® encryption, ensuring that customers have a secure connection from their browsers to our service.

 - Individual user sessions are identified and re-verified with each transaction, using a unique token created at login.

-- D2L uses internal network technology such as firewalls, WAF’s and IDS/IPS to protect against denial of service (DoS) attacks.
+- D2L uses internal network technology such as firewalls, and WAFs to protect against denial of service (DoS) attacks.

-- D2L uses a 3rd party service provider to protect against distributed denial of service (DDoS) attacks.
-This service provides detection and mitigation for volumetric DDoS attacks.
+- D2L also uses AWS Shield to protect against distributed denial of service (DDoS) attacks.
+This service provides detection and mitigation for volumetric, protocol and application DDoS attacks.

 - System hardening

 - Before a server image is certified, unnecessary services are disabled and ports closed.
 Templates (such as those from National Institute for Standards & Technology (NIST), Center for Internet Security (CIS) as well as Microsoft’s Baseline Security Analyzer (MBSA) are used in order to validate that the image has been hardened to industry standard best practices.

 - D2L tests all code for security vulnerabilities before release, and regularly scans its network and systems for vulnerabilities.

 - D2L experts regularly review any security patches from underlying software and operating systems in order to assess the critical nature, risk, and potential effect to D2L services.

 - Annual Third Party Assessments